 Seth Godin was popular as an author before he even started blogging every day.
 He doesn’t need to gain new fans nor expand his fan base by playing the system and responding to his fans on social networks–you’re either in his tribe or your not.
 Furthermore, he wouldn’t participate in social media even if he were just getting started today.
 Twitter, Facebook, Instagram–all that stuff gets in the way of doing what matters which is, first and foremost, the work.

 Work requires tremendous focus.
-Thom Yorke goes off the grid when recording a new album.
+Thom Yorke goes off the grid when he records a new album.
 When some authors write books, they announce their departure from Twitter.
 Here’s one from author Teju Cole back in 2014.
 Note: he reemerged on Instagram about a year later.

 Good time for that Twitter break.
 Ever yrs, &c.